marblelover003/Visimusic/README.md

 There are 47 songs to choose from.
 Select one from the dropdown and watch it get visualized!
 It might take a minute for the visualizer to gather the needed data, but it will definitely be worth it in the end.

+This is the list of the songs that are available:

 |                          Song | Artist                    |
 |-------------------------------|---------------------------|
 |                     Barracuda | Noisestorm                |